CygnusX-26/engine/README.md

 # Engine

-A super basic graphics engine written completely from scratch that can render `.obj` and `.mtl` files.
+A super basic graphics engine written completely from scratch that can render `.obj` and `.mtl` files WITH texture mapping.
 I've been working on this as both my first rust project and a way to kill time at work.

 ![example](imgs/sky.gif)